CoreyJP-Pro/Gaming-PC-Build/README.md

 Built in early 2024, PC gaming rig using my old/transferred GTX 3080.
 Runs most Modern AAA titles at 4k with modified graphics settings.
 Daily drive for productivity and gaming.

 ## Overview
 This repository documents my gaming PC build, including the components used, the build process, and tips for assembling a gaming PC.
+Feel free to apply the same steps into your build with your components.

 ## Components
 Here is a list of the components I used for my gaming PC build: